mbed-ce/mbed-mcuboot-bootloader/README.md

 To perform this kind of swap update, mcuboot requires a non-volatile "scratch" space in memory to store pieces of application code and update status information.
 This enables mcuboot to safely continue an update/revert procedure in the event of a power loss.

+While the scratch region can be as small as one erase sector, making the scratch region larger will reduce wear on the scratch flash sectors when installing updates (because the entire image is swapped via the scratch sector as an intermediary).

 The scratch region starting address may be specified with the configuration parameter, `mcuboot.scratch-address`.
 The size of the scratch space can be configured using `mcuboot.scratch-size` -- this value **must** be erase-sector aligned (ie: a multiple of the internal flash's eraseable size).

 For more advanced information about configuring the scratch space region, see the [mcuboot documentation on Image Slots](https://github.com/mcu-tools/mcuboot/blob/master/docs/design.md#image-slots).
 For more information on swap updates, see the [mcuboot documentation on Swap Updates](https://github.com/mcu-tools/mcuboot/blob/master/docs/design.md#image-swapping)